A natural extension of Markov processes and applications to singular SDEs: Introduction and the main results

 {\bf Main goal.} Our central concern in this paper is to deal with the 'bad' starting points from $H_0\setminus M$.
 More precisely, the aim is the following: first, show that there exists a Lipschitz strong Feller diffusion Markov process on the entire space $H_0$ with transition function $(P_t)_{t\geq 0}$, which solves the asociated martingale problem for all starting points $x\in H_0$; second, investigate if the extended Markov process starting from a bad 'point' remains a classical solution for the SDE (\ref{eq 3.1}).

-We will split the study in two, the case when $B\equiv 0$ and the case when $B$ is bounded and measurable, but before that, let us point out that the first part of the main goal can be extracted and treated as a general extension problem of the state space of a Markov process, which is of self interest:
+We will split the study in two, the case when $B\equiv 0$ and the case when $B$ is bounded and measurable, but before that, let us point out that the first part of the main goal can be extracted and treated as a particular case of a general extension problem of the state space of a Markov process, which is in fact of main interest:

 {\bf A general extension problem.} Let $\mathcal{U}:=(U_\alpha)_{\alpha>0}$ be the Markovian resolvent of kernels associated with $(P_t)_{t\geq 0}$,